Updated: Sep 30

-It has become a fashion for high ticket course creators to add mindset related videos in their course when it’s absolutely not required.
+It has become a fashion for high-ticket course creators to add mindset-related videos in their courses when it’s not required.

-It gives them a gate away route if you fail.
+It gives them a gateway route if you fail.

 They will say you don’t have the right mindset to succeed.

-In yesteryears, a students failure was considered a teacher’s failure are but now the teacher will say you have failed because you haven’t worked correctly or you don’t have the right mindset.
+In yesteryears, a student's failure was considered a teacher’s failure but now the teacher will say you have failed because you haven’t worked correctly or you don’t have the right mindset.